insight-creative/hillestadheating.com/content/_index.md

     image: /uploads/bryant-factory-authorized-dealer-logo-2.png
     image_alt: Bryant Factory Authorized Dealer Logo
     heading: Bryant Authorized Dealer
-    body: As a factory-authorized dealer of quality Bryant products, Tarkenton Brothers Heating and Sheet Metal knows the value of quality products and equipment.
+    body: As a factory-authorized dealer of quality Bryant products, Hillestad Heating and Cooling Systems knows the value of quality products and equipment.
 We offer a large selection of Energy Star products ranging from air conditioners and furnaces to air purifiers, ductless split systems and more.
     button:
-      enabled: true
+      enabled: false
       button_url: /products/
       button_text: View Our Products
       open_in_new_tab: false
 testimonials:
-  - testimonial: Tarkenton Brothers have helped me repeatedly save money on my heating and cooling systems.
-When there is an issue, they came out within 24 hours to fix my air conditioner.
-They are always friendly and I feel I get a very good value with them.
+  - testimonial: Huge shout out and thank you to the professional, respectful staff at Hillestad.
+They've had my back numerous times and I now have a new furnace due to issues they detected.
+I highly recommend them.
-    author: "- Lisa Grueneberg"
+    author: "- Lora Yoder"
-    company: "Fitchburg, WI"
+    company: "Lodi, WI"
-  - testimonial: Tarkenton Brothers does great work!
-The service techs are so friendly and responsive.
-Thanks for saving the day!
+  - testimonial: My furnace stopped working.
+I called Hillestad Heating and Cooling.
+A tech came out and fixed it right away.
+Great service and the people in the office are very nice and friendly.
+Thank you again for great the service!
-    author: "- Ashley Clark"
+    author: "- Tony Kieffer"
-    company: "Fitchburg, WI"
+    company: "Lodi, WI"
-  - testimonial: I have used Brad for over thirty years and he has always done a great job for me.
-He has handled many emergencies over the years for me at home and at my rental properties.
-He is hard-working, fair and honest.
-I highly recommend Brad and Tarkenton Brothers  for any heating or air conditioning needs.
+  - testimonial: I contacted Hillestad because we were having issues with our air conditioner as the hottest days were upon us.
+They were quick to come to our home and service our unit.
+Complete check over and repair at an affordable price.
-    author: "- Joel Winnig"
+    author: "- Carla Wiessing"
-    company: "Fitchburg, WI"
+    company: "Lodi, WI"
 ---